karenpeng/devart-template/project_posts/2014-02-02-Shake-Shake.md

 ```

-Ok, now I write a function emitting data from the mobile phone to the laptop when shaking is detected via socket.io.
+Ok, now I write a function emitting data from the mobile phone to the laptop when shaking is detected.
 At the same time, the original strokes on your phone are deleted so as to create a feeling that the drawing goes from one place to another.
 ```
  if (shake && worms.length > 0) {